 - Investigating stem cells or their derivatives as tools for discovering and/or enabling therapeutic or other innovations, e.g., for studying or modeling disease.
-Laboratories in search of expertise, infrastructure, or support with human stem cell manipulation, stem cell-based modeling experiments, or model analysis are encouraged to check the CIRM Network of Shared Resources Labs (SRL) for offerings that may contribute to their proposals (see Appendix). - Basic genetic research relevant to human biology and as it pertains to stem cells or regenerative medicine - Research or tools related to diversity, equity and inclusion (DEI) in science, i.e., extending or validating the applicability of regenerative medicine discoveries to underserved populations (e.g., use of human induced pluripotent stem cell (hiPSC) lines or omics analyses from diverse groups of individuals, target diseases or disease subtypes more frequently experienced by underserved groups) - Basic research or tool discovery to address bottlenecks in the development of stem cell-based and gene therapies, such as cell/tissue targeting, immunogenicity and toxicity, in vivo gene therapy delivery, engineering human pluripotent stem cells (hPSC) to evade the immune system - Studies of primary human tissues (healthy and/or diseased) to obtain ground truth knowledge that is critical for validating in vitro stem cell-based models or to improve regenerative medicine approaches (e.g., omics and other profiling for human cell/tissue atlases).
+Laboratories in search of expertise, infrastructure, or support with human stem cell manipulation, stem cell-based modeling experiments, or model analysis are encouraged to check the CIRM Network of Shared Resources Labs (SRL) for offerings that may contribute to their proposals (see Appendix). - Basic genetic research relevant to human biology and as it pertains to stem cells or regenerative medicine - Research or tools for extending or validating the applicability of regenerative medicine discoveries to affected populations (e.g., use of human induced pluripotent stem cell (hiPSC) lines or omics analyses from individuals with differing genetic backgrounds, target diseases or disease subtypes - Basic research or tool discovery to address bottlenecks in the development of stem cell-based and gene therapies, such as cell/tissue targeting, immunogenicity and toxicity, in vivo gene therapy delivery, engineering human pluripotent stem cells (hPSC) to evade the immune system - Studies of primary human tissues (healthy and/or diseased) to obtain ground truth knowledge that is critical for validating in vitro stem cell-based models or to improve regenerative medicine approaches (e.g., omics and other profiling for human cell/tissue atlases).
 A human stem cell/regenerative medicine component (wet lab and/or data-related) must be included in the project - Auxiliary research activities that support regenerative medicine science (e.g., biomarker discovery, genome and epigenome editing tools, imaging tools, mechanism of disease to enable rational design of stem cell- or gene therapy-based treatments, data science and computational approaches).
 A human stem cell / regenerative medicine component (wet lab and/or data-related) must be included in the project - Reverse translation studies related to stem cell- or gene therapy-based regenerative medicine therapies